 Becoming a healthy mother and maintaining good health in the short and long term are vital to ensure a bright future for a mother, her children and the family as a whole.
 The Queen of Hearts Fund is facilitating the research necessary to make this a reality! – Marc Spaanderman, Gynecologist

 Spending by the Queen of Hearts Fund on the scientific research envisaged will be assessed by a committee of experts affiliated to the fund.
-The committee members are Prof. Marc Spaanderman and Dr Chahinda Ghossein.
+The committee members are Prof. Marc Spaanderman, Dr. Chahinda Ghossein and Janou Boosten-Lamkin.

 How to make a donation to this fund?